OperationDarkside/DotNetClone/README.md

 # ProjectDNC
-The purpose of this project is to provide basic classes and functionality to make code more readable.
-Due to restrictions of C++ there are some modifications.
-In the future there may be non-dotnet classes.
+A framework, that provides basic classes and functionality like the .NET Framework.

-**CAUTION**: This code is in an experimental state
+**CAUTION**: This code is in an experimental state and requires C++17

 Motivation:
 C++ is not the programming language I learned from the start.
 So coming from C# and Java I had problems reading C++ Code.